EmperorDan/Networking/Network types and standards.md

 **File**
-File Server.
-As the name implies, a file server is a server that provides access to files.
+A file server is a server provides access to files.
 It acts as a central file storage location that can be accessed by multiple systems.

 **Database**